Eligibility (ss 7, 23, 43 Social Security Act 1991 (Cth))

 Also, the person being cared for must meet the care receiver income and assets test.
 And, the carer is not obliged to live with the care receiver; only to provide constant care in the care receiver’s home.

-A person receiving a Carer Payment is entitled to receive payment for up to 63 days per calendar year.
-Carers continue to be paid while they take respite from care and while they are absent ‘for any special reason in the particular case’ (s 198AC(3)) that Centrelink considers appropriate.
+A person receiving a Carer Payment is entitled to 63 days per calendar year.
+Carers continue to be paid while they take respite from care and while they are absent ‘for any special reason in the particular case’ (s 198AC(3) SS Act) that Centrelink considers appropriate.

 The basic rates of the Carer Payment and the Age Pension are the same.
 The rate of the Carer Payment is subject to the pension income or assets test (see ‘Income and assets tests for pensions’, below).
 A pensioner may also be eligible for Rent Assistance and other supplements that increase the pension above the standard rate.